Twitch Music Rules: What Music Can You Play on Twitch in 2023?

 Can you play music on Twitch?

 Twitch and music.
 You can summarize it in one word: confusing.
-The majority of streamers that play music in their streams do so with little regard for copyright law.
+The majority of streamers who play music during their streams do so with little regard for copyright law.
 However, when Twitch issues DMCA takedowns, it effectively prevents streamers from using the platform if they continue to play music they don’t have the rights for.

 What we’re seeing not only on Twitch, but across most streaming platforms, is an increased eagerness to respect copyright laws.
 People realize that creators’ intellectual property needs to be prioritized, for obvious reasons.
 However, listening to your moral compass doesn't mean you can’t or shouldn’t play music in your streams.